konradmalik/dotfiles/README.md

 $ sudo nixos-install --flake github:konradmalik/dotfiles#m3800 --root /mnt --no-bootloader
 ```

-Tip: `nixos-enter` is also very handy if you have a working system but need to fix something, eg. change your password.
+Tip: `nixos-enter` is also very handy if you have a working system but need to fix something, e.g. change your password.

 Tip2: I use `--no-bootloader` because I don't want grub (either way it will fail if there is systemd already defined I think,
 it will say something like '/boot/efi is not at the root').
 My flake has already all the needed hardware and booloader configs for the machines I use.